What is SOC 2 compliance cost

 - Compare the SOC 2 framework to what you’re already doing.

-- Implement what’s missing—this could mean adding security measures (e.g., 2FA), policies (e.g., third-party management), or processes (e.g., access reviews).
+- Implement what’s missing.
+This could mean adding security measures (e.g., 2FA), policies (e.g., third-party management), or processes (e.g., access reviews).

 - Hire a third-party auditor to assess your compliance.